 A Heart-Healthy Lifestyle Includes Mental Health

 Good heart care goes beyond diet and exercise.
-It also means you support your mental and emotional health.
+It also means you think about the link between your mental health and heart disease.

-She advises patients to take a proactive approach: schedule regular checkups, ask questions and be honest about any mental health concerns.
-At Franciscan Health, our care teams work with patients to manage stress through primary care, heart care and behavioral health services.
+Mohan advises patients to take a proactive approach: schedule regular checkups, ask questions and be honest about any mental health concerns.
+At Franciscan Health, our care teams work with patients to manage stress through primary careheart care and behavioral health services.

 When To Get Help